MolBIFFM/diana/README.md

 ```

 Configuration of workflows is detailed below.
 Examples of configuration files
-referring to published data sets referenced below are included in this
+for the analysis of published data sets referenced below are included in this
 repository.

 ## Configuration
 A workflow consists of the assembly of a protein-protein interaction network,
-the identification of its densely interacting communities and their statistical
+the detection of its densely interacting protein subsets and their statistical
-analysis with respect to the enrichment of Gene Ontology terms and Reactome
+analysis with respect to the distribution of mass-spectrometric measurements and
-pathways as well as distribution of mass-spectrometric measurements.
+enrichment of Gene Ontology terms and Reactome pathways.

 ```mermaid
 flowchart